WD59-14/Render96ex-Portmaster-release-music-fix/README.md

   higer quality music,
   custom music in some stages to make your experience just a little more unique

+NOTE: both of these builds use the song "Coincentration" from SM64 DS because I couldn't find a high quality version of the "Fourth Floor" theme in the original Render96ex.

 Fixed songs include:
   Wing Cap/Vanish Cap/Shell theme,
   Hazy Maze Cave,